Are 'Love Is Blind' Season 9 Stars Jordan Keltner and Megan Walerius Still Together?

 (Image credit: Netflix)

-What happens between Jordan and Megan on 'Love Is Blind' season 9?
+What happens between Jordan and Megan in the pods on 'Love Is Blind' season 9?

-If Edmond Harvey and Kalybria Haskin are the instant chemistry of Love Is Blind season 9, then Jordan and Megan are the slow burn.
+If Edmond Harvey and Kalybria Haskin are the instant chemistry of Love Is Blind season 9, then Jordan and Megan bring the slow burn.
 In fact, much of the first six episodes weave a story around Megan.
 As she shares on the show, the 34-year-old is a striving entrepreneur with a taste for all that glitters, so much so that her friends call her “Sparkle Meg”—a fact she repeatedly tells all her dates the first day in the pods.
 But while her aesthetic sparkles, her general demeanor stays relatively low-key.
-She maintains a pretty steady hand and level head when it comes to her emotions throughout the show, a quality that bodes well for the romantic journey she embarks on.
+She maintains a careful hand and level head when it comes to her emotions throughout her time in the pods, a quality that bodes well for the romantic journey she embarks on.

 Megan quickly connects with three men in the pods: single-dad and service manager Jordan (30), real estate investor Mike Brockway (38), and accountant Blake Anderson (34).
 For the first two episodes, Megan’s desires seem set on Blake, with Mike a close second.
 She acknowledges she likes Jordan, but her feelings for the other men eclipse what she might feel for Jordan—until she learns Jordan’s son has the same type of diabetes her late father did.
-The two really bond over this, and as they continue to grow closer, they discuss what falling in love should feel like, which Jordan says, “Falling in love should feel like this.”
-Still, she expresses reservations that their lifestyles wouldn’t match, and Blake remains her frontrunner.
+The two really bond over this, and, as they continue to grow closer, they discuss what falling in love should feel like.
+“Falling in love should feel like this,” Jordan says.
+Something undeniably pulls her to Jordan, but she still expresses reservations that their lifestyles wouldn’t match.
+Throughout all of this, her frontrunner remains Blake.
+Right when she’s considering breaking it off with Jordan, Blake abruptly leaves the experiment in a moment of what Megan interprets as divine intervention from her dad.
+Megan swiftly redirects her attention to her remaining connections.

 At first, Mike seems the most obvious next choice.
 They both come from similar entrepreneurial backgrounds.
-They possess the same taste for the finer things.
 He’s suave, older, and Megan labels him the exact sort of man she would normally date.
-But something holds her back, and she expresses that she can’t help but wonder if her late father brought Jordan (and inevitably his son) into her life.
+But something holds her back, and she expresses that she can’t help wondering if her late father brought Jordan (and inevitably his son) into her life.

 jordan and megan from love is blind season 9 on vacation at a bar

-The couple has their first major disagreement when they travel to Baja, Mexico.
+Jordan and Megan had their first major disagreement when they traveled to Baja, Mexico.

 (Image credit: Netflix)